 - BS EN 1996-2 : 2006 Eurocode 6 — Design of masonry structures — Design considerations, selection of materials and execution of masonry the use of masonry — Materials and components, design and workmanship

-SIPCO panels undergo stringent testing procedures to assure performance.
-Testing includes loading panels with a uniformly distributed load (UDL) to measure strength and deflection between two supports, axial loads centrally and eccentrically placed, racking loads and shear and bending loads on the panel joints.
-The strength of the joints between the individual panels is such that panels can potentially span over openings, supported by the panels on each side.
+SIPCO panels are subjected to rigorous testing procedures to guarantee their exceptional performance.
+These tests include loading panels with a uniformly distributed load (UDL) to measure strength and deflection between two supports, axial loads placed centrally and eccentrically, racking loads, and shear and bending loads on the panel joints.
+The robustness of the joints between individual panels allows for potential spans over openings, supported by adjacent panels.

 The localised concentration of loading is achievable by incorporating additional timber at the panel joints.
 However, with careful detailing, much of this is avoidable.
 Tests have shown that the panels have a very high ultimate bending strength.
 Deflection, calculated as per our Design Guide, is the governing criterion in design.
 This increases user confidence that safe working loads are well over standard deflection limits.

-Axial loading tests on panels 100mm thick, 2.4m in height and 2.4m in width were seen to fail at a load of 440kN/m.
-Using a factor of safety of 2.0 panels can support a vertical load of 90 kN/m.
-These loads are significantly higher than the average foundation loading of a typically constructed two-storey house.
+Axial loading tests on panels, measuring 100mm in thickness, 2.4m in height, and 2.4m in width, have revealed impressive results.
+With a factor of safety of 2.0, panels comfortably support a vertical load of 90 kN/m, significantly surpassing the average foundation loading of a typical two-storey house constructed using traditional methods.